Last updated: October 16, 2018

 As a global entity, Abra may store, transfer, and otherwise process your personal information in countries outside of the country of your residence, including the United States and possibly other countries.

-Abra complies with the Privacy Shield Principles for all onward transfers of personal information from the EU, including the onward transfer liability provisions.
-Consequently, before Abra shares your information with any third party that is not also certified under the E.U.-U.S. Privacy Shield Framework, Abra will enter into a written agreement that the third party provides at least the same level of privacy safeguard as required under those Frameworks, and assures the same level of protection for the personal information as required under applicable data protection laws.
+Abra complies with the Privacy Shield Principles for all onward transfers of personal information from the EU and/or Switzerland, including the onward transfer liability provisions.
+Consequently, before Abra shares your information with any third party that is not also certified under the EU-U.S. Privacy Shield and/or the Swiss-U.S. Privacy Shield Frameworks, Abra will enter into a written agreement that the third party provides at least the same level of privacy safeguard as required under those Frameworks, and assures the same level of protection for the personal information as required under applicable data protection laws.

-If you are a European data subject with an unresolved complaint or dispute arising under the requirements of the Privacy Shield Framework, we agree to refer your complaint under the Framework to an independent dispute resolution mechanism.
+If you are a European and/or Swiss Data Subject with an unresolved complaint or dispute arising under the requirements of the Privacy Shield Frameworks, you may refer your complaint under the Frameworks to an independent dispute resolution mechanism, free of charge to you.
 Our independent dispute resolution mechanism is JAMS Mediation, Arbitration and ADR Services (“JAMS”).
-You may contact the JAMS at https://www.jamsadr.com/file-an-eu-us-privacy-shield-claim.
+You may contact JAMS at https://www.jamsadr.com/eu-us-privacy-shield.

 We are also subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission with respect to the Framework.
-Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield Panel.
-In certain situations, Abra may be required to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+Please note that under limited circumstances, a binding arbitration option may be available before a Privacy Shield Panel if your complaint is not resolved through the mechanisms describes above.

 If you are located in the EU or Switzerland and have questions or concerns regarding the processing of your Personal Information, you may contact us at: [email protected] or write us at: